Post No.: 0038

 Genetics seems to play a key role, but upbringing (family, but especially peers) and key life events greatly influence our personalities too.
 During much of our adult years, our personalities seldom change, at least substantially or rapidly, but people can substantially change in a relatively short time under severe or extraordinary circumstances (e.g. a tragic loss or ongoing health problem which leads to chronic depression, or surviving a major health scare could lead to a person living more generously and gratefully).
 Of course our brain function is influential too (e.g. sustaining brain damage can instantly and substantially change a person’s personality across some or all dimensions).
 Personalities can ever-so-gradually change as people age too, particularly from childhood to adulthood (hence don’t judge a child’s personality too soon!)
 Elderly people seem to be generally more forgiving and less vengeful.
 Because any such changes tend to be incredibly gradual – when we’ve not seen a person for a very long time, this can be when the changes, if any, are most noticeable.

-Being the eldest child in a family may mean you’ll be more conservative, and being the youngest child may mean you’ll be more rebellious, radical and adventurous, so birth order seems to have some correlational patterns too, at least on average when looking at sampled populations as a whole (and do note that it’s only correlational data).
+Being the eldest child in a family may mean you’ll be more conservative, and being the youngest child may mean you’ll be more rebellious, radical and adventurous, so birth order seems to have some correlational patterns too – at least on average when looking at sampled populations as a whole i.e. you and anyone can legitimately be an exception to such rules like these (and do note that it’s only correlational data too).